Chapter 1 : Chapter 1.

 Shrugging off my clothes and putting on a nightgown, I realized how bad my stomach was aching.
 I felt bloaded and crampy and I just wanted to curl into a ball until the pain went away.

 I laid there for a few minutes, waiting for the potion to work its magic.
 It didn’t take too long, which I was amazed by.
 I could physically feel the pain going down, but I also felt how ridiculously tired it was making me.
 I heard the muffled laughs of my brothers in the room next to mine, talking excitedly about Hogwarts and it was soothing.
 Just what I needed to fall to sleep.

 Just as I started to doze, I heard my door creak open.
 “Allie?”

 “What?”
 I snapped, my eyes flying open.
 “Can’t you see I’m trying to sleep?”

 “I’m leaving,” Frank announced.
 I sat up quickly, feeling guilty.
-I didn't want him to leave thinking I was mad at him, especially because he was the only sibling I was able to relate to.
+I didn't want him to leave thinking I was mad at him, especially when I wouldn't be seeing him for awhile.

 “Come here,” I said holding my arms open.
 He walked over gave me one of his signature tight hugs.

 “You know I didn’t mean anything about you and Albus, right?”

 “Yeah,” I said sniffing into his shoulder.
 “I know.”